robertmuth/Cwerg/Docs/liveness.md

 bv.GetBit(RegNo(reg));
 ```

+Usage

-Note, we only save the liveness information at the end of the `bbl`.
+We only save the liveness information at the end of the `bbl`.
-To use liveness informtation at the `ins` level, iterate backwards
+To use liveness information at the `ins` level, iterate backwards
 through the `ins` in the `bbl` and update the livenss info along the way.

+Liveness is primarily used to compute live ranges.